giallumigliet/AVEN/README.md

 ## 🧠 How it works

-1. Upload your PDF.
+1. Set your todos, routines and events.
-2. Automatic AI data retrieving and organization.
+2. Automatic recap.
-3. Stats generation.

 ---